 MLR promulgated the Notice on Problems Regarding Strengthening Control and Monitor of Real Estate Land Supply (關於加強房地產用地供應和監管有關問題的通知) on March 8, 2010.
 According to this notice, the land provision for affordable housing, redevelopment of shanty towns and small/medium residential units for occupier owner should be no less than 70% of total residential construction land supply, and the land supply for large residential units will be strictly controlled and land supply for villa projects will be banned.
 This notice also requires that the lowest land grant price should not be less than 70% of the benchmark land price in which the granted land is located and the real estate developers' bid deposit should not be less than 20% of the lowest grant price.
 The land grant contract must be executed within 10 working days after the land transaction is confirmed.
-The minimum down payment of the land premium should be 50% and must be paid within one month after the execution of the land grant contract.
-The remaining payment must be paid in accordance with the land grant contract, but not later than one year.
+The minimum down payment of the land premium should be 50% and must be paid in accordance with the land grant contract, but not later than one year.
 If the land grant contract is not executed in accordance with the requirements above, the land may not be delivered and the deposit may not be returned.
 If no land premium is paid after the execution of the land grant contract, the land must be withdrawn.